 To those who remained on the list, James suggested a very focused reporting format: (1) important events that happened since last communication, (2) key activities planned for the immediate future, and (3) the overall status: green (everything under control), yellow (problems will be resolved internally), or red (please help).
 As a general rule, the speakers were instructed NOT to repeat what was already reported in the emails, discussed previously or had no impact on the operations.
 Once a month, their respective KPIs were added to the standard report.

 Soon the meeting length was down to 20 minutes, with just 8 people present.
-A quick math confirms that these changes have saved close to 80% of the initial meeting cost.
+Quick math confirms that these changes have saved close to 80% of the initial meeting cost.
 Multiply it by 300 times per year, and the return on the “good morning” investment will be very impressive.

 As the new meeting format would inevitably trickle down the hierarchy, the actual ROI of the change is even higher.
 That’s how the corporate ‘culture’ evolves: everybody copies their boss.

 For me, the biggest reward came from James’s team, when they cheerfully asked me, “What did you do to James?”